In some ways, banks and financial institutions have a tough road on social media.

 It didn’t do it by halves either: the bank launched a social media campaign in which it changed its classic ‘NAB’ logo to ‘JAB’ in support of Australia’s 80 per cent vaccination goal.

 Changing the literal logo – a distinctive and valuable brand asset – demonstrated its commitment to the cause and grabbed attention.
-This is what drove up social media engagement, sending NAB to the top of Zavy’s scoreboard.
+This is what drove up social media engagement, sending NAB to the top of Zavy’s scoreboard and proving the effectiveness of a well-thought out CSR campaign.

 The logo change on Facebook drew in over 1,500 comments, and engagement outstripped any other social posts in the banking sector – but social media sentiment was another matter.

-While corporate social responsibility (CSR) posts from banks usually attract around 18 per cent positive sentiment, the logo post reflected tension around the issue and achieved only seven per cent.
+While CSR posts from banks usually attract around 18 per cent positive sentiment, the logo post reflected tension around the issue and achieved only seven per cent.

 Many comments were furious, negative and slightly over the top.
 “Never again will I enter your doors,” and “NAB, didn’t think you were a supporter and encourager of discrimination and segregation and coercion,” among others, showed that the sentiment around vaccines has become toxic and divisive.